dgroomes/java-foreign-function-and-memory-api-playground/README.md

 In this project, we'll build a simple program that writes data (what kind of data should we pick?) into foreign segments of memory and then searches it and summarizes it.
 (Maybe just a byte count?)

-Note: I moved this from my other repository: <https://github.com/dgroomes/jdk-playground/>.
-I'll delete this note soon.

 ## Instructions